Peptide Reconstitution Calculator

 What Is Reconstitution?

 Reconstitution is the process of dissolving a lyophilized (freeze-dried) or powdered solid into a liquid to produce a solution.
 In laboratory and pharmaceutical settings, many compounds are stored as dry powder to improve stability and shelf life.
 When reconstituted, the compound is dissolved in a measured volume of liquid (the diluent).
-The two key calculations that follow are: determining the resulting concentration, and determining what volume of solution contains a specific mass of the compound.
+The key calculations that follow are: determining the resulting concentration, determining what volume of solution contains a specific mass of the compound, and converting that volume to syringe units for measurement precision.

 What Is Concentration (mg/mL)?